SELECTION OF QUESTIONS AND ANSWERS

 Does still chigong or universal circulation that they teach work or exist at all?
 I was reading up on hypnosis, honestly I am thinking whether this still chigong is some form of self-hypnosis.

-Yes, still qigong exists.
+Yes, qigong exists.
 Qigong can be classified into two main categories, namely quiescient (or still) qigong, and dymanic (or moving) qigong.
 Universal circulation qigong, which is called the Small Universe in my school, and the Microcosmic Flow in others, is an important type of quiescient qigong.

 Qigong is quite different from hypnosis (including self-hypnosis), although when a practitioner enters a “qigong state of mind” he may have abilities similar to what one may get in hypnosis.
 Nevertheless, auto-suggestion which is commonly used in self-hypnosis is also used in qigong.
 For want of a better term, I would say that the use of auto-suggestion in self-hypnosis is “passive”, such as repeating “I am getting better and better everyday”, whereas in qigong it is “active”, such as visualizing yourself getting better and better everyday.